martynbiz/slim-mvc/README.md

 * assertViewReceives

 martynbiz/php-mongo
+* 'photos' => [Photo, Photo, Photo] .. does Mongo loop through and getDBRef on each?
 * onSave() -- generate slug
 * does save() return true or false?
 * paginate - test limit/skip in integrated